smxi/acxi/README.txt

 find files) were moved from *nix commands to Perl native commands in version 3, which should make acxi fully platform agnostic.

-Ogg encoding requires oggenc (Debian/Ubuntu package: vorbis-tools).
+* Ogg encoding requires oggenc (Debian/Ubuntu package: vorbis-tools).

-MP3 encoding requires: lame and flac (if source file is a flac, MP3 encoding does not support wav or raw formats).
+* MP3 encoding requires: lame and flac (if source file is a flac, MP3 encoding does not support wav or raw formats).

+* SHN -> FLAC conversion requires the codec 'shorten' and ffmpeg.

 In theory, acxi 3.x should run on Windows and Macs, but I have not tested that, but as long as the source/destination directory paths and